Tim Minton: Career in Journalism

+Career in Government

+In 2019, Minton was appointed by Governor Andrew Cuomo to serve as Communications Director for the MTA.
+Minton served under Chairman Pat Foye, alongside transportation executive Andy Byford.

+He currently serves in this post under Governor Kathy Hochul and Chairman Janno Lieber.

+Personal life

 He is married to Linda Saxl Minton.
 He has two children, Jack and Rachel.

 Pop culture

 Minton appeared in the 1985 film The Mean Season (starring Kurt Russell).
 He played a reporter.